soitun/2d-multiplayer-survival-mmorpg/docs/setup/SOVA_AI_SETUP.md

 ## 🔧 Fallback System

-If OpenAI is unavailable or not configured:
+If the AI provider is unavailable or not configured:
 - SOVA automatically uses predefined responses
 - Still includes easter eggs and basic game tips
 - No interruption to gameplay experience